estii20/aquileia-roman-city/README.md

 [Colorspace](https://mycolor.space/) used to check the palette works together.

-[Eyedropper tool Chrome extension](https://chrome.google.com/webstore/detail/eye-dropper/hmdcmlfkchdmnmnmheododdhjedfccka?hl=pt) to find color for fonts within the main hero image.
+[Eyedropper tool Chrome extension](https://chrome.google.com/webstore/category/extensions) to find color for fonts within the main hero image.

 ## Accessibility Features

 All images have alt labels.

-Links to external sites have aria labels
+Links to external sites have aria labels.

 Text color chosen contrasts well to the background color to improve user visibility.